The price war has lost its effectiveness, and China's automobile industry has no way back.

 What's more troublesome is that the price war that has lasted for three years has become ineffective.

 Wang Hui, the chairman of Avita, directly pointed out the pain points of industry involution and clearly stated that simply engaging in price involution is a dead end.
 The biggest problem in the current market is the prevalence of homogeneous competition.
-Products that all look the same, similar intelligent configurations, and highly overlapping pricing ranges have made consumers lose their sense of freshness.
+Products that look the same, similar intelligent configurations, and highly overlapping pricing ranges have made consumers lose their sense of freshness.

 Low prices not only fail to boost sales but also lower the brand value and make users question the product quality.
 Simply engaging in price wars will ultimately exhaust the company's R & D confidence and lead to a dead - end cycle of low - end involution.